SayajinKing/alx-zero_day/0x03-git/README.md

-only time to uodate from GitHub
+only time to update from GitHub